-A host is the service that “stores” your website, and typically can also provide your domain name (www.YourSite.com) and business email accounts.
-While technically you can use any host to set up a WordPress website, a few specialize in WordPress specifically, meaning the platform comes comes pre-installed.
+A host is a service that “stores” your website, and typically also allows you to register your domain name (www.YourSite.com) and business email accounts.
+While you can use most major hosts to set up a WordPress website, a few have the WordPress CMS pre-installed.

 |Custom Domain Included?|

-Next, you’ll choose your website domain — e.g. www.YourBusiness.com.
-Most businesses prefer to use a .COM name, since its the most popular and well known extension.
+Next, you’ll choose your website domain — like www.YourBusiness.com.
+Most businesses prefer to use a .com name since it’s the most popular and best-known extension.
 If your top choice is taken, consider adding an extra word, like your city name, or check out our top 25 domain name ideas for additional tips.

 Lastly, you’ll enter your payment information and finalize your order.
-Keep in mind, in order to get the best pricing, you do need to pay for 3 years upfront.
+Keep in mind that to get the best pricing, you do need to pay for three years upfront.
 However, you can also cancel within 30 days for a full refund.
-If you aren’t happy how your website turns out, simply cancel and try a different option.
+If you aren’t happy how your website turns out, cancel and try a different option.

 Once you’re registered with Bluehost, you’ll be prompted to set a password and confirm your email address.
 After this, you’ll reach the Bluehost welcome page.
-Before you begin working on your site, there’s 3 quick steps to complete:
+Before you begin working on your site, there are three quick steps to complete:

-- Now click the “Security” tab.
-In the box that says “Free SSL Certificate” click enable.
-This will change your website to an “https,” which is better for search engine rankings.
+Now click the “Security” tab.
+In the box that says “Free SSL Certificate,” click “Enable.”
+This will change your website to an “https,” or a secure website that encrypts transfer of data, which is better for search engine rankings and protects user information.

 Once those steps are complete, click “Log in to WordPress” to start working on your site.

-To create a WordPress website, you first need to choose a theme.
-A theme is basically a pre-designed website that you personalize with your own text and photos.
-It’s much easier than starting from scratch, since you get to follow a visual template on where each photo, paragraph or feature should go.
+After installing WordPress, you need to choose a theme.
+A theme is a predesigned website template that you personalize with your own text and photos.
+It’s much easier than starting from scratch since you get to follow a visual template that is editable with next text and photos.

-To create these, we analyzed how visitors are using business websites in 2018.
-Customers often browse from their smartphones, and are looking for quick information at-a-glance, like your operating hours, phone number or street address.
-As a result, we designed our themes to look great on both mobile and desktop, and provide this essential information upfront.
+To create these, we analyzed how visitors are using business websites in 2019.
+Customers often browse from their smartphones and are looking for quick information at a glance, like operating hours, phone numbers, or street addresses.
+As a result, we designed our themes to look great on both mobile and desktop and provide this essential information upfront.

-To design your website, you just need to input your text and photos.
-There’s no programming required, although you can modify just about everything — like fonts, colors and formatting — from the simple customization menu.
+To design your website, you need to input your text and photos.
+There’s no programming required, although you can modify just about everything — like fonts, colors, and formatting — from the simple customization menu.

 If you want to see even more options, you can browse through the WordPress free theme database, or view premium themes by clicking “Commercial Themes.”

-When you first log into WordPress, you reach your WordPress dashboard.
-This is the main ‘control center’ of your website where you’ll design your pages, make edits, add blog posts, etc. using the menu options on the left side:
+When you first log into WordPress, you will reach your WordPress dashboard.
+This is the main “control center” of your website where you’ll design your pages, make edits, add blog posts, and other elements using the menu options on the left side: